aimee-mcneil-melville/ToDo-Full-Stack/README.md

 ### What's up with the paragraphs?

 You will notice in the request and response payloads below that the paragraphs are _arrays of strings_.
 This decision is motivated more for a learning opportunity than as a real-world scenario, and you're going to need to keep this in mind when building the backend.
-The challenge with this approach is we can't store an array of strings in a database field and joining to a `paragraphs` table is just yucky.
+The challenge with this approach is we can't store an array of strings in a database field and joining to a `paragraphs` table isn't the database design we're going for.

 So to make this work, you need to do two things:
 - `JSON.stringify` the `paragraphs` property before saving it to the database, and